asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Invite the Boss(es)

 Agile teams value transparency.
 Inviting organizational leaders to a mobbing session is an effective way to teach the organization what developing software is really like.
-Additionally it builds empathy for development teams.
+Additionally it builds empathy for development teams throughout the organization.
 Again, the benefits of strong-style pairing means that the people at the keyboard don't have to be programmers.
 I've taken part in mobbing sessions with CTOs, CFOs, development managers, product managers, and others.

 This is especially important in organizations that treat developers like cookie-cutter, fungible resources.
-It is still common to encounter organizations that view software development as the mechanical process of typing commands into a computer, completely removing a developer from their context, their expertise in technology, the domain, and/or the system.
+Unfortunately, it is still common to encounter organizations that view software development as the mechanical process of typing commands into a computer, completely removing a developer from their context, their expertise in technology, the domain, and/or the system.
 These organizations tend to:

 * Move developers and project work constantly to meet scheduling needs
 * Create schedules dictated by management (consistently fixing both scope and time for projects)